Kudaes/rust_tips_and_tricks/README.md

 **This is not a tutorial, the content in this repo won't teach you how to code in Rust.** The only goal of this repo is to share the knowledge that I have obtained during the last years implementing offensive tools in Rust, hoping that this tips and tricks help you to solve some of the annoying issues that I have found at the time of interacting with Windows API from this language.
 Also, below I add a snippet of how to start a new project of these characteristics using Dinvoke_rs, hoping that this will solve any pending doubts and will allow anyone to start using the project.

 I don't consider myself an expert or guru in Rust, which means that they could be better ways of doing things as I show them here.
-However, I've found very useful to know all these techniques and I hope they save you all the time that I had to invest in order to make my code work.
+However, I've found very useful to know all these techniques and I hope that they save you all the time that I had to invest in order to make my code work.

 ## Content